mangesh2006/Resulyzer/README.md

 ## 🚀 Features

-- 📄 Upload resumes (PDF, DOCX, or plain text) for instant analysis
+- 📄 Upload resumes (PDF) for instant analysis
 - 🤖 AI-powered insights and suggestions using Google Gemini AI API
 - 🔍 Highlights keywords, strengths, and areas for improvement
 - 📊 Visual feedback on resume structure, tone, and formatting